A New Computational Approach for Solving Linear Bilevel Programs Based on Parameter-Free Disjunctive Decomposition: Abstract

 \section{Abstract}

-Linear bilevel programs (linear BLPs) have been widely used in computational mathematics and optimization in several applications.
+{Linear bilevel programs (linear BLPs) have been widely used in computational mathematics and optimization in several applications.
 Single-level reformulation for linear BLPs replaces the lower-level linear program with its Karush-Kuhn-Tucker optimality conditions and linearizes the complementary slackness conditions using the big-M technique.
 Although the approach is straightforward, it requires finding the big-M whose computation is recently shown to be NP-hard.
 This paper presents a disjunctive-based decomposition algorithm which does not need finding the big-Ms whereas guaranteeing that obtained solution is optimal.
-Our experience shows promising performance of our algorithm.
+Our experience shows promising performance of our algorithm.} \keywords{ Big-M technique, bilevel optimization, disjunctive-based decomposition, linear bilevel program, linear programming. }